openwallet-foundation/project-proposals/projects/vc-api-implementation.md

 The project has been open source since its inception and aims to be inclusive, in so far as it should be usable across a wide range of domains and infrastructure requirements.

 # Current Code of Conduct
-_Has this project adopted a Code of Conduct?
-If so, please include a link to it._

 https://github.com/energywebfoundation/ssi/blob/develop/apps/vc-api/CODE_OF_CONDUCT.md

 # TAC Sponsor
-_Include the name of a sponsor from the TAC, if identified (a sponsor helps mentor projects)_

 The project has not yet identified a TAC sponsor.

 # Project License
-_Include the proposed project license (Apache 2.0 by default)._

 GNU General Public License 3.0 -https://github.com/energywebfoundation/ssi/blob/develop/apps/vc-api/LICENSE

 # Source Control
-_If the project already exists, please provide a link to the repositories._

 The project source code is at the following location: https://github.com/energywebfoundation/ssi/tree/develop/apps/vc-api